-As of December 31, 2011, Media Partner Technology Limited, or Media Partner, and Next Decade Investments Limited, or Next Decade, whose shares are held in an irrevocable discretionary trust established by Mr. Mo, together hold approximately 28.5% of our outstanding share capital and approximately 72.9% of our voting power under our dual-class ordinary share structure, and are our largest shareholders.
-In addition, Next Decade has also entered into call option agreements with two other principal shareholders of our Company, General Atlantic Mauritius Limited, or General Atlantic, and Apax Partners LLP and its affiliated entitles, or Apax, pursuant to which Next Decade has the option to purchase 987,656 Class A ordinary shares from each of them at any time during the two-year period after the closing of our initial public offering.
-As of December 31, 2011, General Atlantic and Apax each hold approximately 19.6% of our outstanding share capital and approximately 5.2% of our voting power.
+As of December 31, 2012, Media Partner Technology Limited, or Media Partner, and Next Decade Investments Limited, or Next Decade, whose shares are held in irrevocable discretionary trusts established by Mr. Mo, together hold approximately 28.6% of our outstanding share capital and approximately 72.6% of our voting power under our dual-class ordinary share structure, and are our largest shareholders.
+As of December 31, 2012, two other principal shareholders of our Company, General Atlantic and Apax held approximately 18.7% and 18.5% of our outstanding share capital, respectively, and each approximately 5.0% of our voting power.
 Media Partner and Next Decade together, as our largest shareholders, could exert substantial influence over the outcome of any corporate transaction or other matters submitted to the shareholders for approval, including mergers, consolidations, the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
 This concentration of ownership may also discourage, delay or prevent a change in control of our Company, which could deprive our shareholders of an opportunity to receive a premium for their shares as part of a sale of our Company and might reduce the price of our ADSs.
 These actions may be taken even if they are opposed by our other shareholders, including the investors in the ADSs.